Logistic map: Characterization of the logistic map

 The first four are also available in standard linear systems, oscillations between two values are available too under resonance, chaotic systems though have typically a large range of resonance conditions.

 The other phenomena are peculiar to chaos.
 This progression of stages is strikingly similar to the onset of turbulence.

 Chaos is not peculiar to non-linear systems alone and it can also be exhibited by infinite dimensional linear systems.

 As mentioned above, the logistic map itself is an ordinary quadratic function.
 An important question in terms of dynamical systems is how the behavior of the trajectory changes when the parameter r changes.
 Depending on the value of r, the behavior of the trajectory of the logistic map can be simple or complex.
-Below, we will explain how the behavior of the logistic map changes as r increases.
+Below is the explanation of how the behavior of the logistic map changes as r increases.

 Domain, graphs and fixed points

 Graph of the logistic map (the relationship between $x_{n +1}$ and $x_n$).
 The graph has the shape of a parabola, and the vertex of the parabola changes as the parameter r changes.

 As mentioned above, the logistic map can be used as a model to consider the fluctuation of population size.
 In this case, the variable x of the logistic map is the number of individuals of an organism divided by the maximum population size, so the possible values of x are limited to 0 ≤ x ≤ 1.
 For this reason, the behavior of the logistic map is often discussed by limiting the range of the variable to the interval [0, 1].